adonoho/DDGPreferences/Readme.md

 Almost every iOS application has individual user preferences.
 Some apps also use Apple's Settings app, some don't.
 If you develop many different applications, as I do in my development consulting practice, it is tedious to code up a custom preferences class for each app.
-My class, DDGPreferences, is an attempt to minimize the tedium by providing a very simple API to the NSUserDefaults class for both settings and custom preferences.
-In addition to DDGPreferences, I have included a set of standard logging macros, DDGMacros, and an example single view iOS app tying all of the pieces together.
+My class, `DDGPreferences`, is an attempt to minimize the tedium by providing a very simple API to the NSUserDefaults class for both settings and custom preferences.
+In addition to `DDGPreferences`, I have included a set of standard logging macros, DDGMacros, and an example single view iOS app tying all of the pieces together.

 ## The API